 For some, the even bigger news is that the new plans call for nighttime entertainment on Discovery Island.
 Based on the description and concept art, this new show sounds like a combination of the Disney Dreams (at Disneyland Paris) tech and the type of pageantry from Tapestry of Nations, the parade that ran in Epcot’s World Showcase during the Millennium Celebration.

-Prior to our 2012 update, we had been hearing for months that Avatar Land (or “The World of Avatar”) has been on life-support or was to be quietly canceled by Disney.
+Prior to our 2012 update, I had been hearing for months that Avatar Land (or “The World of Avatar”) has been on life-support or was to be quietly canceled by Disney.
 These rumors seemed reliable, and there was intense speculation that the project was shelved along with Cameron’s 4th Avatar film.
 Even after that and up until the Anaheim D23 Expo, speculation was intense that the project was not going to happen, due to “creative differences.”
 Preserved for the sake of history (some of the speculation is almost humorous now) is our original 2011 post, including our reaction to it in 2011.
-We’ve added a few parentheticals in italics to the “Reaction” section to reflect our new thoughts since that time.
+I’ve added a few parentheticals in italics to the “Reaction” section to reflect our new thoughts since that time.

-Today is one of those days where the Disney community received such monumental, discussion-provoking, and exciting news that we felt behooved to share it with the 3 or so of you who haven’t yet heard about it: I’m talking about James Cameron’s Avatar coming to Disney’s Animal Kingdom.
+Today is one of those days where the Disney community received such monumental, discussion-provoking, and exciting news that I felt behooved to share it with the 3 or so of you who haven’t yet heard about it: I’m talking about James Cameron’s Avatar coming to Disney’s Animal Kingdom.

 In other news, James Cameron and Disney announced today that Disney will be building attractions based on the film (soon to be films as two sequels are released) Avatar under a long-term, exclusive agreement with the parties involved in creating the films.
 The attractions are going to be built in an all-new Animal Kingdom “land” and is set to begin in early 2013.
 The Wall Street Journal estimates that the initial phase of the project is likely to cost $400 million.